TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 </details>

-## 컨테이너 Container
+## Container

 ### 컨테이너 생성 Create Container
 Create a container.
-To upload files to object storage, a container must be created. 컨테이너를 생성합니다. 오브젝트 스토리지에 파일을 업로드하려면 반드시 컨테이너를 생성해야 합니다.
+To upload files to object storage, a container must be created.

 > [Note]
-> If a container or object name includes special characters컨테이너 또는 오브젝트 이름에 특수 문자 `! * ' ( ) ; : @ & = + $ , / ? # [ ]`, it must be URL encoded (percent-encoding).
+> If a container or object name includes special characters such as `! * ' ( ) ; : @ & = + $ , / ? # [ ]`, it must be URL encoded (percent-encoding).
 These are reserved characters that are considered important for URL.
-Unless the paths including the characters are encoded before sending an API request, you may not receive responses as needed.  가 포함되어 있다면 API를 사용할 때 반드시 URL 인코딩(퍼센트 인코딩)을 해야 합니다. 이 문자들은 URL에서 중요하게 사용되는 예약 문자입니다. 이 문자들이 포함된 경로를 URL 인코딩하지 않고 API 요청을 보낸다면 원하는 응답을 받을 수 없습니다.
+Unless the paths including the characters are encoded before sending an API request, you may not receive response as needed.

 ```
 PUT  /v1/{Account}/{Container}